BravoHoseok/The-K9/README.md

 &nbsp;&nbsp;&nbsp;u32Old = u32FilteredVal;<br>
 }<br>

 u32Rest indicates the remainter after division.
 The remainter will be added in the next loop.
 The source code of Kalman FIlter for ADC can be found here: https://github.com/BravoHoseok/The-K9/blob/master/src/LOGIC_Kalman.c

-In this filter algorithm, a user can increases and decreases the intensity of this filter by changing the 'DENOMINATOR' value in IIR and 'LOGIC__nenKALMAN_R_CONST', 'LOGIC__nenKALMAN_Q_CONST', 'LOGIC__nenKALMAN_I_CONST'in Kalman Filter.
+In these filter algorithms, a user can increase and decreases the intensity of the combined filter by changing the **DENOMINATOR** value in IIR and **LOGIC__nenKALMAN_R_CONST**, **LOGIC__nenKALMAN_Q_CONST**, **LOGIC__nenKALMAN_I_CONST** in Kalman Filter.
+When applying this combination filter algorithm, the noise of the original touch signal is going to be alleviated.
+However, the entire response time of the filtered touch signal (ADC) is slowed.
+This is a side effect of filter algorithms.
+But I overcome this side effect by applying PreEmphasis algorithm.

+### Result #1
+Improved the noise-immunity, the response time, and the sensitivity by 200%, by 40%, and by 30% respectively<br>

+---